vamirolamsatya/Docker-1/bfgminer-mld2-jstefanop/README.md

 ```
 ## Donate

 It's easy!
-Just **don't** change the `conf/example.conf` file and run the miner like so: `./run.sh example.conf` - this will make it run at my benefit.
+Just **don't** change the `conf/example.conf` file and run the miner like so: `./run.sh example` - this will make it run at my benefit.
 Thank you!